Strategic Learning and the Topology of Social Networks: Agreement

 \begin{claim} The distribution of $Z^i_0$ is non-atomic, as is the distribution of $Z^i_0$ conditioned on $S$. \end{claim} \begin{proof} By definition,

 However, the choice of strategy $\strat^i$ is independent of both $\belief_i$ and $S$, and so

-Since the distribution of $\belief_i$ is non-atomic (see Definition~\ref{def:belief} and the comment after it) then so is the distribution of $Z^i_0$.
+Since the distribution of $\belief_i$ is non-atomic (see the definition of $\belief_i$ and the comment after it) then so is the distribution of $Z^i_0$.
 Since $S$ takes only two values then the same holds when conditioned on $S$. \end{proof}